I had my birthday a couple weeks ago.

 I am a yes-woman, through and through.
 When I am asked to do something, just the thought of saying no gives me the shakes.
 I am not sure where this anxiety comes from, but I can assure you that exists.

 Just before the Epic Vacation, I turned in an article for TOFW.com about just this very topic, because it’s been on my mind an awful lot.
 (I’ve already linked it on a previous post, but if you missed it and want to read it, it can be found here.)

 Basically, this summer I said yes to one too many things and I couldn’t handle it.
 While I was trying to juggle everything, I totally forgot about a lesson I was supposed to teach (one that was out of the ordinary on my schedule) and I got completely reamed for it.

 Now, I don’t do confrontation.
 That gives me more anxiety than saying “no” to someone does, and is perhaps the actual root of my issues with the word.
 The only people I am comfortable confronting and/or saying “no” to are my husband and my children.
 And I realize how little sense that makes when you think about who my highest priorities should be.

 So, after that little incident with my lessons, I vowed that I am no longer going to pretend I can do everything.
 I realized that, once and for all, I am going to have to learn how to simply say “no” to people.
 Believe me, I’ve tried.
 This is not a new problem, nor have I just discovered its existence.
 But it is time to actually have the courage to say it.

 Wanna know how?

 I said I couldn’t sing in Stake Conference in October.
-But that kind of doesn’t count because Joel has a gig out of town during Stake Conference and I’m not driving 4 hours each way by myself with the kids.
+But that kind of doesn’t count because my husband has a gig out of town during Stake Conference and I’m not driving 4 hours each way by myself with the kids.